zebssfian/Van-Allen-Belt-Particle-Simulations/README.md

 The animation style is inspired by 3Blue1Brown and can be reused for other kinds of particle simulations if desired.

+## Preview

 ![](https://github.com/zebssfian/Van-Allen-Belt-Particle-Simulations/blob/main/Thumbnail.png)

+The Earth is modelled as a blue sphere in the center of the picture, and its magnetic field is represented by the blue arrows.

 ## Authors